krootee/Ghost/README.md

 ## Features

 ### Teensy 3.1/3.2 (external)

+Uses a standard Teensy 3.2 board from pjrc.com.
+In later versions I'm planning on incorporating a custom Teensy directly into my PCB.

 ### HM-11 bluetooth

 ### ESP8266 WiFi

+An ESP8266MOD.

 ### I2C multiplexer and 8 IR sensors

+Since all the I2C IR sensors I'm using all have the same I2C address I need to multiplex between them using an I2C mux.

+TCA9548APWR.

 ### Current sensor

 An INA219BIDR is used for sensing current usage.
 Measures current flow from the battery connected.
 Device is controlled by I2C.
 Adafruit has an Arduino library for the INA219.

+Arduino code: /Arduino/CurrentSensor/CurrentSensor.ino

 ### Voltage regulator

+The 7.4V Li-Po battery is connected to the XC-10A ESC, and it provides regulated +5V to the PCB.

+On the PCB is a MIC5219-3.3YM5 voltage regulator for providing 3.3V.
+It has a max output of 500mA.

 ### GPIOs
 #### Startmodule